 DescriptionTopics: Leadership Development | Decision Making Techniques | Leading Project Teams

-This is an immersive, engaging "Hands On" team-based computer simulation driven workshop on implementing a recovery plan for troubled projects.
-In this workshop you are the recovery team and will take over a troubled project and discuss successful techniques for assessing the status of a project, determining whether recovery is possible and be in charge of turning the project around.
+This is an immersive, engaging "Hands On" team-based computer simulation driven seminar on implementing a recovery plan for troubled projects.
+In this seminar, you are the recovery team and will take over a troubled project and discuss successful techniques for assessing the status of the project, determining whether recovery is possible and be in charge of turning the project around.
 You will practice how to implement a recovery plan and how to conduct the recovery.
-As you take-charge of the recovery of this troubled project, you will need to treat the recovery plan like a project in itself.
+As you take charge of the recovery of this troubled project, you will need to treat the recovery plan like a project in itself.

 What You Will Learn

-- Indicators and methods that determine if the project is in trouble
+- Recognize indicators and methods that determine if the project is in trouble

-- Knowing the root causes of troubled projects and preventive actions to keep your projects on track
+- Know the root causes of troubled projects and preventive actions to keep the projects on track

 - Know and execute the key steps toward recovering a troubled project

-- The importance of attitude in taking ownership of all the problems
+- Understand the importance of attitude in taking ownership of all the problems

-- Knowing WHAT and HOW and WHEN to communicate with key stakeholders
+- Know WHAT, HOW and WHEN to communicate with key stakeholders

 PDU Allocation Table